Part 3 of 3

 - A gas treatment plant on the North Slope to remove carbon dioxide and other impurities from the gas stream.

 - Roughly 800 miles of 42-inch-diameter high-pressure pipeline.

 - A gas liquefaction plant in Nikiski on the Kenai Peninsula, LNG storage tanks and a shipping terminal.

 The project would have the capacity to export up to 20 million metric tons of LNG annually, the equivalent of 2.5 billion cubic feet a day of gas.
 It would include offtake points along the pipeline to enable in-state gas distribution.

 In January 2014, the state of Alaska signed on to become an equity owner in the liquefaction plant and possibly in other parts of the project, in the same proportion as its ownership share of the gas that would flow.
 The 2014 Legislature established that the state would receive 25 percent of the gas production in lieu of payments for royalties and production taxes.
 Besides taking an equal stake in the LNG plant, the state is partnering with TransCanada on its 25 percent share of the pipeline and gas treatment plant.
 These and other fiscal terms with the state are subject to additional legislation and further negotiation, and likely wouldn't be finalized until 2015.

 The Alaska LNG project is in a phase known as pre-front-end engineering and design, or pre-FEED, in which initial design, technical, environmental and commercial assessment work is done.
-Pre-FEED is expected to last until late 2015 or 2016 and cost more than $400 million.
+Pre-FEED is expected to last until late 2015 or 2016 and cost about $500 million.
 If the project continues, the FEED phase that follows would involve more extensive design, engineering, commercial and permitting work.
 FEED could cost billions of dollars leading to a final investment decision on whether to build the project.